compbiocore/compbiocore.github.io/README.md

 [![License](https://img.shields.io/badge/license-MIT-orange.svg?style=flat-square)](LINK)

 ## Overview
-Node-Hugo project that generates Brown's Computational Biology Core's Projects Index Website.
+This repo houses a Node-Hugo project that generates Brown's Computational Biology Core's Projects Index Website located at: compbiocore.github.io.
-We use Node.js to access GitHub's REST API and retrieve information about CBC's projects' repositories.
-The data is processed and written to `data/` which can then be used by Hugo to generate static pages.
+To generate this webpage, we use Node.js to access GitHub's REST API and retrieve information about the Computational Biology Core's projects from their respective GitHub repositories.
+Projects' repository data is then processed and written to the `data/` folder on this repo, which is then used by Hugo to generate a static web page providing helpful information about various software, projects, and workshops offered by Brown's Computaitonal Biology Core.
-The website is continuously deployed to GitHub Pages using Travis CI.
+The website is continuously updated and deployed to GitHub Pages using GitHub Actions.

 ## Getting Started